 There are so many ways to make a living, but personally, I have always focused on diversity because I believe it’s important to have more than one revenue stream.
 I really enjoy speaking, writing and consulting.
-Now we have products at joyous health and online programs.
-So I make money in variety of different areas (however, your potential revenue is not limited to these opportunities):
+Now we have products at joyous health and online programs so I make money in a variety of different areas (however, your potential revenue is not limited to these opportunities):

 1. Corporate workshops and Joyous Health seminars.

 2. Writing: Magazine articles, ebooks and online programs.

 In the Joyous Health Business program, we have a whole module with several videos and additional resources dedicated to Making Money, so you can learn exactly how to monetize your passion, the various revenue streams (and how to optimize them) and how to price your products and services.

 Can you make good money being a nutritionist?